kevin0120/mix/CONTRIBUTING.md

 ### Output Plugin Guidelines

-* An output must conform to the [`telegraf.Output`](https://godoc.org/github.com/influxdata/telegraf#Output) interface.
+* An output must conform to the [`rush.Output`](https://godoc.org/github.com/masami10/rush#Output) interface.
 * Outputs should call `outputs.Add` in their `init` function to register themselves.
 See below for a quick example.
-* To be available within Telegraf itself, plugins must add themselves to the `github.com/influxdata/telegraf/plugins/outputs/all/all.go` file.
+* To be available within Rush itself, plugins must add themselves to the `github.com/masami10/rush/plugins/outputs/all/all.go` file.
 * The `SampleConfig` function should return valid toml that describes how the output can be configured.
-This is include in `telegraf config`.
+This is include in `rush config`.
 * The `Description` function should say in one line what this output does.

 ### Output Example